BCVSocial/homestead56/readme.md

 Start by running `bash init.sh` within the main directory after cloning, this creates a new directory in ~/.Homestead56.
 Setup this box's Homestead file at ~/.Homestead56/Homestead.yaml

+*Every change to the Homestead.yaml file must be followed by a `vagrant provision`*

 For more information on how to setup homestead official documentation [is located here](https://laravel.com/docs/5.3/homestead).

 ### Steps